otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/01-introduction-to-unity-scripting.md

 # 01: Introduction to Unity Scripting

+## Unity

+**Unity** is a **game engine**.
+A game engine is a powerful piece of software that provides the tools necessary for developers, artists, musicians, designers, and all types of creatives to come together and make amazing video games!

+There are many game engines out there, but we have chosen Unity because:
+- It's very powerful
+- It's extremely well documented
+- There are an insane number of resources out there for it
+- **$ It's free! $**

+## Algorithms

+As developers, we are in charge of making our games **interactive**.
+Without a developer, you might have some pretty art or nice soundtracks, but you won't have a game.

+The main way we bring interactivity into a game is by writing code.

+**What is code!?** Code is, fundamentally, just a **sequence of instructions** that we are telling the computer.
+These sequences of instructions are referred to as **algorithms**.

+Algorithms power every piece of **interactivity** in a game, from making a character move when you press a button, to deciding the response an NPC is going to give you in Baldur's Gate 3 after you robbed them blind.

+## Game Objects

+Everything that the player sees and interacts with in your Unity game is a **Game Object**. *Mario*? - Game Object. *Dark Souls boss*? - Game Object.
+The dialogue screen in *Hades*? - a bunch of Game Objects.

+A Game Object in its purest form is not very exciting, but we can add **code** to a Game Object to make it do pretty much anything.

+Needless to say, you're going to be seeing a lot of Game Objects in the next few weeks.

 ## Scripts

 A **script** is a small collection of code that can be attached to a Game Object inside Unity to perform some functionality.
-Scripts can hold variables that can be changed in the editor, detect player input and react to it, use physics, change values over time, and much more.
+Scripts can:
+- Hold variables that can be changed by you or a designer
+- Detect player input and react to it
+- Use physics
+- Change values over time
+- Play sound effects
+- Solve world hunger (maybe one day)

-Unity scripts are written in **C#**, an object-oriented programming language developed by Microsoft.
+Unity scripts are written in **C#**.
+C# is an object-oriented programming language designed by Microsoft.
+A programming language is like a real language, but instead of using it to talk to people, we use it to talk to computers.

 **Resource:** <https://docs.unity3d.com/Manual/ScriptingSection.html>